 - Forward Bends, barbell, seated on bench – 3 x 12-15

 - Knee Raises, ankle weights, vertical bench – 2 x 20-25

 - Neck Work, partner resistance, 4 sides – 1 x 15-20

 He followed a healthful but basic diet of lean meats, fish, dairy, fruits and vegetables.
 There was no sugar, white flour or other processed foods in his diet.
 For breakfast, he mixed in a blender "The Steve Reeves Power Drink."
 It contained fresh orange juice, Knox gelatin, a banana, honey, 2-4 eggs, and a protein powder he made himself.
 It was a mixture of powdered egg whites, powdered milk, and soy protein.

-Source of Reeves training information: Building the Classic Physique the Natural Way
+Source of Reeves training information: Building the Classic Physique the Natural Way, by Steve Reeves.

 Return from Steve Reeves Championship Workout to Muscle Stories.